amekusa/cs-parser/README.md

 ```

 Next, add some parsing rules to the parser with `parser.addRule`.
-Off course you can add any number of rules as you want.
+Of course you can add any number of rules as you want.

 ```js
 parser.addRule({ /* A rule definition */ })